This post may contain affiliate links which won’t change your price but will share some commission.

 How to make homemade hamburger helper

 Making homemade hamburger helper is super easy.
-You start by browning ground beef in a large skillet.
+You start by browning ground beef in a large skillet over medium-high heat.
 Just break up the meat so it cooks evenly and drain any extra fat that cooks off.

 I prefer using cavatappi pasta, which is one of my favorite noodle cuts ever, but you could use macaroni noodles too.
 If you haven’t tried cavatappi before, it’s basically macaroni, except longer spirals instead of elbows and it’s the same pasta that I use when I make my copycat costco mac & cheese.

-Once the pasta has absorbed most of the liquid and cooked to al dente perfection, sprinkle the grated cheddar cheese on top and stir it in.
+Once the pasta has absorbed most of the liquid and cooked to al dente perfection, sprinkle the grated cheddar cheese on top, then stir it in.
 You can see in the first image below that there is still liquid in the pan with the cooked pasta.
 This continues to be absorbed by the pasta and combines with the cheese to make a lovely, cheesy sauce.